charmplusplus/charm/doc/projections/manual.rst

-The dialog box reports the selection of bins as specified by the user by displaying the minimum bin size (in units - microseconds or bytes) to the maximum bin size. “units” refer to microseconds for time-based histograms or bytes for histograms representing message sizes.
+The dialog box reports the selection of bins as specified by the user by displaying the minimum bin size (in units - microseconds or bytes) to the maximum bin size. "units" refer to microseconds for time-based histograms or bytes for histograms representing message sizes.

 Standard graph features can be employed for the main display of this